WASH in Healthcare Facilities

 Sher Hassan Khan

-Sanitation for Millions is currently implementing activities in Jordan, Pakistan, Uganda, and with CReW+ in eleven countries of the Wider Caribbean Region.
+Sanitation for Millions is currently implementing activities in Colombia, Jordan, Pakistan, Uganda, and with CReW+ in eleven countries of the Wider Caribbean Region.
 Explore our work on the country pages and learn how we improve access to safe sanitation and hygiene as well as wastewater management and reuse.